 What's next?
 Where appropriate, following the development of the National 4 Added Value Unit assessment, the National 4 Added Value Unit Specification will be updated with further information and clarification on assessment requirements.
 National 2 to National 5 Unit assessment.

-Any other activity or reproduction of information and materials requires prior permission from the CMHR.
-In addition, the graphics, design and format of MoodGYM are the property of the CMHR and may not be reproduced or distributed without permission.
-MoodGYM contains links to Internet web sites operated by third parties.
 These linked sites are not controlled by the CMHR and the CMHR is not responsible for the contents of any of these sites.
 We provide these links to you as a convenience only, and the inclusion of any link does not imply any endorsement of the linked website by the CMHR.
+You visit any sub website at your own risk.
 In addition MoodGYM contains references to information materials developed by third parties.
-Privacy Your personal information is important to us.
+Privacy.
+PatrickJMT Lots of teaching videos.
+WorksheetWorks.com.

 STEM.
 Sequences 9: Fractals 3.
 Interactive Resources.
 LIFE LONG LEARNING.
 Italian.
 Learn Italian with free online lessons.
 Coursera.
 My courses.
 Your Courses | Coursera.
 Stanford Encyclopedia of Philosophy.
 Galileo Galilei.
 1. Brief Biography Galileo was born on February 15, 1564 in Pisa.
 By the time he died on January 8, 1642 (but see problems with the date, Machamer 1998, pp. 24–5) he was as famous as any person in Europe.
 Moreover, when he was born there was no such thing as ‘science’, yet by the time he died science was well on its way to becoming a discipline and its concepts and method a whole philosophical system.
 Galileo and his family moved to Florence in 1572.